 To be a range owner, there isn’t any specific education requirement, but you should be knowledgeable and have an interest in guns and shooting.
 However, like any other small business, you only need an entrepreneurial spirit, funding and plan to open your range.

 After you’ve acquired the funding and/or financing you need to open your gun range business venture, the next thing you should consider as you create your business plan is the type of range you wish to open.
-There are two types of ranges, outdoor and indoor.
-Both have their own set of challenges and benefits.
+There are three types of ranges, outdoor, indoor, and hybrid.
+All have their own set of challenges and benefits.
 The type of range may also be affected by zoning requirements, since there are different requirements for each type.

 The Benefits of Indoor Ranges